conbench/benchalerts/tests/integration_tests/README.md

     If the token has insufficient permissions, the tests will fail with a 403.

     If this environment variable isn't found, the PAT tests will be skipped.
+This is currently the case in our GitHub Actions CI builds.
 - `GITHUB_APP_ID` - the GitHub App ID of an App that was created following the instructions in the
     [main README](../../README.md#creating-a-github-app-to-work-with-benchalerts).